View Table of Contents

 There are certain signs to look out for while your child is growing up.
 They hit developmental milestones, indicating that their social, communicative and behavioral developments are on track.

+So what are the early signs?
+Is covering your ears a sign of autism?
+Is oversensitivity to certain stimuli one?
 Here are some of the early signs that your child may need to be further examined and tested by your physician.